 So what a joy to find Apalachicola.
+It is a privilege to be a guest here.
 Set your watch back to a long lost era and find for yourself how life should, and could, be.
 This is the nearest thing to a true village we have found.
-It reminded me of parts of the South Island of New Zealand.
-A small, happy, smiling community who love what they have and have pride in their town and are in no rush at all to join the modern chaos.
+It reminded us of parts of the South Island of New Zealand.
+A small, happy, smiling community who love what they have.
+They are proud of their town and are in no rush at all to join the modern chaos.
 Apalach, as it is called by those who live there, seems to have been spared the burden of discovery.
 It isn’t a sanitized living museum.
-It is still a hodgepodge of local quirky shops, fishing boats and sheds on the river and a small brewery bang in the middle of town.
-It is a wonderful, quiet center of existence for 2000 people.
+It is still a hodgepodge of local quirky shops, fishing boats and sheds on the river with a thriving brewery bang in the middle of town.
+It is a quiet, friendly center of existence for 2000 people.
 There is, we were told, one traffic signal, but we never saw it.
 Someone said it must be like Key West was 20 years ago.
 No, its soul and lifestyle are what living must have been like 100 years ago throughout America.
 Unrestricted, welcoming, unconcerned.
 Time seems to have just stood still.

 So you can gather we loved it.
-And, what’s more, it has the best local oysters outside Prince Edward Island.
+And, what’s more, we must remind you that it has the best local oysters outside Prince Edward Island.
 Plump pearls of a delight and absolutely delicious eaten, with a speck of horseradish, in the most unpretentious setting.

 Everyone here greets you as a friend, with a southern charm that we have never experienced in Florida.
 Indeed, can this really be Florida?
 Answer - it can’t be.
 But it is.
 The aptly named Forgotten Coast.
 It is so very different.
 Only the few cars (parked wherever the driver wants to stop) give you a clue that these are modern times.